corsairmarks/asari_portraits_revisited/mod/README.md

 All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.2, the latest version when this was written.
 Updates include:

-* Code now sets any species using the Asari portrait to have `gender = female`
+* Code now sets the prescripted Asari Colonies empire portraits to have `gender = female`
-    * All your Asari-portrait leaders will show as Female in the UI and use female pronouns (she/her/hers)
-    * Event (hidden) fires on game start
+    * This is now implemented through the feature introduced in Stellaris 3.2 "Herbert" to specify a mono-gender species during empire creation
 * Improve Asari portrait definitions and selectors
     * Clothing selectors influenced by Pop job
     * Fix syntax error in Asari mesh definitions
     * Reduce duplication in portrait entity definitions, mesh definitions, and asset selectors
 * Update the namelist to account for all built-in army types, remove obsolete entries; Army names more lore-friendly
+* Update namelist to support any gender and not just female
 * Add custom trait "Asari Longevity" to the Asari species class
     * This trait makes their leaders begin at an older age
     * Add bonus lifespan to compensate for their older starting age